OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/onchain/whales.md

 ---
 title: whales
-description: Learn how to utilise Whale Alert's API with OpenBB Terminal for tracking high value transactions on major blockchains.
+description: "Learn how to utilise Whale Alert's API with OpenBB Terminal for tracking" high value transactions on major blockchains.
 This page contains detailed information on how to implement and use this feature to retrieve both live and historical onchain data from various cryptocurrencies.